Rrucha/CSE-250_my_work./old_projects/PA1.md

-# Project 2: Sorted Sequences
+# Project 1: Sequences

-**Part 1 Due: Friday ???
-Before 5:00 PM (10 points)**
+**Part 1 Due: Friday 10/15/21 Before 5:00 PM (10 points)**

-**Part 2 Due: Friday ???
-Before 5:00 PM (20 points + up to 5 bonus points)**
+**Part 2 Due: Friday 10/22/21 Before 5:00 PM (20 points + up to 7 bonus points)**

 **Total Points = 30**

 ## Objectives

 In this assignment, you will:
-* Implement a key-value store (Map / Dictionary)
+* Define a custom type
-* Use sorted sequences to reduce access costs
+* Create a custom implementation of a mutable.Seq
-* Implement a merge operation
+* Explore the basics of linked records
-* Create a custom implementation of a mutable.Map
+* Implement a linked list using an Array to represent memory
 * Think about your design and how to test it.

 ## Useful Resources